yannis300307/NumworksAppsRust/README.md

 # Current state

+The new Upsilon support has not been 100% tested.

 NumworksAppsRust has been implemented in Numcraft and all the encountered bugs have been fixed.
 The template is not warranty to be 100 % bug free but is mostly usable.
 If you encounter an issue, please open an issue on the Github repository.

 # How to contact us?